 Some types of businesses require a fairly ridged work space layout, but others don’t.
 If you can, let your employees have a say in how the space is arranged and decorated.
 Let it reflect your team’s personality.
 Also, try refreshing the seating arrangements every so often.
 This will allow employees to engage with different people in the company.

 9 - Encourage networking

 In today’s connected world, having a large network of colleagues and peers is of high value.
-Encourage your employees to grow their networks by reimbursing them for professionally subscriptions to sites like LinkedIn or networks like the National Association of Professional Women.
+Encourage your employees to grow their networks by reimbursing them for professional subscriptions to sites like LinkedIn or networks like the National Association of Professional Women.

 10 - Serve the community